 Do not hesitate to ask your pharmacist for more information!

-The DASH diet is a valuable ally in managing blood pressure by focusing on a high intake of fruits and vegetables and by leaving behind saturated fats and cholesterol.
+The DASH diet is a valuable ally in managing blood pressure.
 Learn more about it.
 Read

 Do you take your cardiac health to heart?

 Most premature deaths related to cardiovascular disease are preventable.
 Find out how to take care of your heart.
 Read

 The effects of salt on health

 Salt enhances the flavour of foods, but eating too much of it can have harmful effects on health.
 Read

 Is low blood pressure, also called hypotension, something to worry about?